Tek-Pheed/R-Type/docs/src/protocol.md

 Used when a player disconnect, has the same behaviour as the instruction 103.

+- Player Set Name (id, name) - 107 <- TCP
+Sets the name of a player.

 # Enemy Management (110)

 This are the instructions used to manage the enemies